 Sabrina Carpenter is an Enneagram Type 3

-The Basement Studio That Built the Machine
+The Family That Built the Machine

 The sarcasm came from home too.
 "My parents are both extremely sarcastic," she told Vogue Italia.
 "Anytime I didn't really want to be nice and please people, I could use sarcasm as a tactic of being transparent, and I didn't come across as rude or bitchy."
 The humor that would later define her brand wasn't learned in Hollywood.
 It was inherited at the dinner table.